rkshiyaniya/Real-Time-Face-Recognition/README.md

 ### Instruction :

+1. Make sure you have installed all the libraries/packages in requirement.txt
 1. First put all the images in 'img' folder with their name (for ex. rutvik.jpg)
 2. Run main.py